AppyPrinciplesGetting started

 -vv similar to -v, must with even more *v*erbosity.

-set, no replacement will actually be performed, but
+replacement will actually be performed, but output will

-output will give info (detailed if -v, minimal if not)
+give info (detailed if -v, minimal if not) about what

-the POD-controlled zones of POD template(s): notes and
+POD-controlled zones of POD template(s): notes and fields.

-fields.
-If the option is set, it will occur in any
+If the option is set, it will occur in any part of the

 -s, --as-string by default, keyword is interpreted as a regular